srujanpurohit/MEAN-Boiler-plate/README.md

 |	|	└ transactionHandler.js # A wrapper function for mongoDB transaction
 |	├ middlewares
 |	|	├ hasModuleRights.middleware.js # Middleware to check if user has a particular right
-|	|	├ isAdmin.middleware.js # check if logged in user is admin
-|	|	└ jwt.middleware.js 	# check if user has valid JWT token
+|	|	├ specialRights.middleware.js # check if user has given special rights
 |	├ models
 |	|	├ role.model.js
 |	|	└ user.model.js